Practice Valuation Estimator

 Most dental practice valuation calculators use a simple collections multiple (typically 0.6×–1.0× of annual collections).
 This approach ignores the single most important variable in institutional transactions: profitability.
 A practice collecting $2M with 15% margins and a practice collecting $1.2M with 40% margins generate similar EBITDA — but the collections-based calculator would value the first at nearly double.
 Buyers don't pay for revenue; they pay for sustainable, transferable profit.
 This tool uses EBITDA normalization as the primary valuation lens, with collections as a secondary reference for margin-challenged practices.

 For a comprehensive framework covering all eight multiple drivers, the three valuation methodologies, and a 24-month exit timeline, see our full Dental Practice Valuation Guide.
+To walk the transaction itself, see How to Sell a Dental Practice and Dental Practice Deal Structures.
 For formal forensic analysis, schedule a Pre-LOI briefing.

 Evaluating your own practice's exit value.